jaredtcy/Assignment/README.md

 ### Accessing and making changes to the shell script

-1. Download the "emailalert.sh" file attached and store it in the location where your directory of the terminal is specified in
+1. Download the [emailalert.sh](https://github.com/jaredtcy/Assignment/blob/main/emailalert.sh) file attached and store it in the location where your directory of the terminal is specified in
 2. Viewing the content of the shell file can be done with this command (Ensure you are in the directory where the shell file is in)
    ```sh
    vi emailalert.sh